KatoKode/BTree/README.md

 ---

-Just Another Armchair Programmer

-BTree Implementation in x86_64 Assembly Language with C interface
+KatoKode: BTree Implementation in x86_64 Assembly Language with C interface

 by Jerry McIntosh

 ---

 # INTRODUCTION
-This is an Assembly Language implementation of a BTree (Multiway-Tree).
-The BTree is implemented as a shared-library with a C interface.
-There is also a C demo program.
+The BTree is implemented as a shared-library with a C interface with a C demo program.

 The BTree implementaton is based on a C++ implementation found at: